Apply to renew your registration

 The requirement to renew your registration is set out in our legislation, regulation 13 of The Social Worker Regulations 2018, and Part 7 of the Social Work England (Registration) Rules 2019.

-The deadline for applying to renew your registration is 30 November 2021.
+The deadline for completing all of the steps to renew your registration is 11:59pm 30 November 2023.

-It’s a legal requirement for all social workers who want to practise in England to renew their registration annually, including paying their registration fee and recording at least one piece of CPD.
+It’s a legal requirement for all social workers who want to practise in England to renew their registration annually.
+This includes completing a renewal application form, paying the registration fee and recording a minimum of 2 different pieces of CPD (one of which must include a peer reflection).

 This includes people who are: